Need Assistance? 01384 442752 (UK)

 Develop a Planning Checklist

-This checklist should identify all the planning steps required (use the numbered items here as a guideline) including some contingency plans for unforeseen developments (i.e. wet weather, parking problems due to a larger then expected response, key speaker can’t attend due to illness etc).
+This checklist should identify all the planning steps required (use the numbered items here as a guideline) including some contingency plans for unforeseen developments (i.e. wet weather, parking problems due to a larger than expected response, key speaker can’t attend due to illness etc).

 Delegate Responsibilities

-For instance, a pre-school organising a special fundraising event will delegate responsibilities to selected members (often to set up sub groups) such as organising refreshments, inviting speakers and so on.
+For instance, a pre-school organising a special fundraising event will delegate responsibilities to selected members (often to set up subgroups) such as organising refreshments, inviting speakers and so on.

 Identify All Stakeholders

 Identify all people or organisations involved or with an interest in the outcome.
 Then make appropriate contact with them to advise them of your aims, seek advice, and raise interest in the event.
-Stakeholders can include: funding bodies, local councils, government departments (e.g. education), authorities, sponsors, media, general public etc.
+Stakeholders can include funding bodies, local councils, government departments (e.g. education), authorities, sponsors, media, general public etc.

 Develop a Publicity Campaign